andrei572/samples/analytics.md

     Relativity.Services.Workspace.WorkspaceRef workspaceRef = new Relativity.Services.Workspace.WorkspaceRef() { ArtifactID = 12345 };
     ```

-3. Instantiate the new AnalyticsIndex object:
+3. Instantiate the new AnalyticsIndex object with index properties:

     ```csharp
     Relativity.Services.Analytics.AnalyticsIndex indexDTO = new Relativity.Services.Analytics.AnalyticsIndex()
     {
       // The order in which the index appears in dropdowns Order = 999,

       // Define an AnalyticsProfileRef corresponding to the Analytics Profile you want to create the index with AnalyticsProfile = new Relativity.Services.Analytics.AnalyticsProfileRef() { ArtifactID = 12346 },

       // Define a ResourceServerRef corresponding to the Analytics Server you want to create the index on AnalyticsServer = new Relativity.Services.ResourceServer.ResourceServerRef() { ArtifactID = 12347 },

       // Saved Search to be used as a training set for the index.
 Artifact -1 corresponds to <Default Training Set>
       TrainingSet = new Relativity.Services.Search.SavedSearchRef() { ArtifactID = -1 },

       // Saved Search to be used as a searchable set for the index.
 Artifact -1 corresponds to <Default Searchable Set>
       SearchableSet = new Relativity.Services.Search.SavedSearchRef() { ArtifactID = -1 },

       // Other settings
       OptimizeTrainingSet = true,
       AutomaticallyRemoveEnglishEmailSignaturesAndFooters = true,
       EmailNotificationRecipients = new List<string> { "jsmith@mycompany.com", "jdoe@mycompany.com" },
     };
     ```